Guide for Authors

 Covering letter to the editor:

-When submitting the manuscript, it is mandatory to include a covering letter to the editor.
-The covering letter must state:
+When submitting the manuscript, it is mandatory to include a cover letter to the editor.
+The cover letter must state:

 (1) That all the authors mutually agree that it should be submitted to BRJ.